We’re going to teach you how to clean a Cricut mat and make it sticky again.

-If your material won’t adhere to your cutting mat, it’s a good idea to restick it.
+If you have clean Cricut mats and material still won’t adhere to your cutting mat, it’s a good idea to restick it.
 Signs that your cutting mat isn’t sticky enough include: vinyl that pops up in the middle and material that simply gets pushed instead of held in place and cut.

 Do I have to use adhesive remover before resticking my cutting mat?